 Free and open to the public, the League's Phyllis Harriman Mason Gallery presents a broad range of exhibitions, lectures, and other programming attended by 30,000 people each year.
 The Gallery regularly exhibits the work of current students and instructors, as well as work that explores the League’s history and other issues in contemporary art.

-The League Residency at Vyt also hosts Open Studios, Exhibitions and Workshops as an integral part of the League's enduring mission to train great artists.
+The League Residency at Vyt also hosts Open Studios, Exhibitions and Workshops.

 Click here to see current events at Vyt.